A charming Herefordshire holiday cottage, superbly located in the thriving village of Lea, on the northern edge of the Royal Forest of Dean.

 A great holiday cottage to be enjoyed at any time of year.

 Two bedrooms: 1 x double, 1 x twin.
 Ground floor bathroom with bath, shower over, basin and WC.
 Kitchen.
 Sitting room with dining area and woodburner.
-External room (seats 4) with hot tub and pool table.
+External room (seats 4) with hot tub.

 About the location